KILTprotocol/docs/docs/develop/sdk/1-getting-started-guide/00-getting-started.md

 ## Lets query the chain

-Now you have a connection to the chain, you are able to query a variety of information using the exposed KILT functionality from the SDK.
+Now you have a connection to the chain to query a variety of information using the exposed KILT SDK functionality.
 We will be looking at the **web3names** (`john_doe`) and using them to fetch the corresponding **DID identifier**.
 Underneath the blockchain connection, add the following lines.